sanu151/React-JS/README.md

 - Avoid passing unnecessary props to components to keep them focused and maintainable.
 - Consider using a state management library like Redux or Context API for managing complex data flows.

-By effectively using props and destructuring, you can create well-structured and reusable React components that efficiently pass data and enhance your application's maintainability.

 ### mapping data in React components